 In this post, I thought I would go deeper into the definition and power of metaphor for creating change, as well as show you how to use these three metaphor examples and create your own.

 A 'metaphor' is a word or phrase that is symbolic of something else.
 The word comes from the Greek, ‘metapherein’ which means ‘to transfer’.
 In communication we use metaphor to transfer meaning from one thing to create awareness or understanding in another context.

-Not only does a metaphor transfer meaning, it can ‘re-frame’ the meaning that the listener currently holds.
-This is...
+Not only does a metaphor transfer meaning, but it can also ‘re-frame’ the meaning that the listener currently holds....